Estimation of an Optomechanical Parameter via Weak Value Amplification: Experimental setup for parameter estimation

-In this article we will focus on the estimation of optomechanical parameters.
-This task will be achieved using two interferometers, which will be referred as the ``upper interferometer'' (figure \ref{fig:fig1}) and the ``lower interferometer'' (figure \ref{fig:fig2}).
-The first interferometer will prepare the quantum state of a mechanical oscillator, while the later will perform an optical measurement of its average position.
-In this section, we describe first the operation of the lower interferometer and continue then with the description of the upper interferometer.
+We will focus on the estimation of an optomechanical parameter that appears in the optomechanical interaction, the interaction between ``light and matter''.
+This task will be achieved using two interferometers, which will be referred as \emph{interferometer 1} (I1) and \emph{interferometer 2} (I2).
+I1 and I2 are shown in Fig. \ref{fig:fig1} and \ref{fig:fig2}, respectively.

+I1 is a Mach-Zehnder interferometer with an optomechanical system along its arms.
+The task of I1 is to prepare the quantum state of a mechanical oscillator, while the aim of I2 is to perform an optical measurement of its average position.
+In this section we will describe the operation of I1, while I2 will be described in Sec. \ref{sec:sec3}.
+First, we will describe the optomechanical system in Sec. \ref{sec:sec2:sub1} and then the operation of I1, as a whole, in Sec. \ref{sec:sec2:sub2}.
-The lower interferometer was described in great detail in our previous work \cite{Carrasco2018}.
-For completeness, we will explain here its general operation and present the most useful equations.
-As was anticipated, the task of this interferometer is to prepare the quantum state of a mechanical oscillator, which is achieved using postselection of single-photons, as described below.

-An optomechanical system (OMS) is mounted inside the interferometer.
-The OMS consists of an optical cavity with a high-Q mechanical oscillator in the middle.
-The oscillator is initialized in the ground state.
-On the other hand, a single-photon pulse, horizontally polarized, is sent into the interferometer through one of the input ports.
-The pulse will enter the interferometer through a polarization dependent beamsplitter (PDBS), generating a path entangled state.
-The PDBS is balanced for horizontal polarization.

-After interacting with the OMS, the photon will come back in an entangled state with the mechanical oscillator and exit the interferometer, passing again through the PDBS.
-However, due to action of the quarter wave plates mounted in each arm, the pulse will be now vertically polarized.
-For vertical polarization the PDBS has an imbalance, accounted by the parameter $\delta$, which is proportional to the difference between the transmission and reflection coefficients.
-This parameter allows to control the amount of light that arrives at each photon counter.
-According its precise definition, $-1\sqrt{2}\leq\delta\leq1/\sqrt{2}$.
-Nevertheless, we will be interested in the situation in which the PDBS is ``almost'' balanced, i.e. $|\delta|\ll1$.

-Once the photon has exited the interferometer, it may be detected either in the dark or bright ports of the interferometer.
-Postselection of photons is done in the dark port.
-As was shown in \cite{Carrasco2018}, the probability $P$ of detecting a photon in the dark port is given by

-where $\varphi$ is the optomechanical parameter we wish to estimate.
-It is defined as the ratio between the vacuum optomecanical coupling rate $g_0$ and the mechanical mode frequency $\omega_m$.
-The parameter $g_0$ can be understood as the radiation pressure force exerted on the moving mirror by a single photon inside the cavity.
-In our setup,